Foot Wart Treatment & Care

 Topical and oral treatments are common resolutions to the problems associated with plantar warts, as are laser therapy, cryotherapy (the freezing of the wart for removal), acid treatment, and surgical removal of the affected area.
 Whatever treatment is deemed the best option for your plantar warts, it is essential to your health that all doctor’s orders are followed, including taking the proper medications and engaging in home care.
 Follow-up with our podiatrists after treatment is necessary as well, as warts may return and require further treatment.

-If a patient doesn't respond to the treatment prescribed, other methods may be explored, with additional diagnostic evaluation performed.
+If a patient doesn’t respond to the treatment prescribed, other methods may be explored, with additional diagnostic evaluation performed.
 In some cases, a biopsy of the plantar wart may be desired by the podiatrist to rule out other potential causes of growth.
-Patients should never try to remove warts on their own and should seek a specialist's assistance in treatment, as folk remedies and attempted self-removal can lead to additional complications rather than relief.
-Contact our Plano, McKinney, or Frisco podiatry office today to make an appointment.
+Patients should never try to remove warts on their own and should seek a specialist’s assistance in treatment, as folk remedies and attempted self-removal can lead to additional complications rather than relief.
+Contact our Dallas, Mesquite, Plano, Allen, or Frisco podiatry office today to make an appointment.